adysis14/Secure-Elect/README.md

 > web3 = new Web3(new Web3.providers.HttpProvider("http://localhost:8545")); #domain mentioned here and in few other files must be same as the bind address
 Then ensure Web3js is initalized and can query all accounts on the blockchain

-> web3.eth.accounts
+> web3.eth.getAccounts
-Lastly, compile the contract by loading the code from Voting.sol in to a string variable and compiling it
+Lastly, compile the contract by loading the code from voting.sol in to a string variable and compiling it

-> code = fs.readFileSync('Voting.sol').toString()
+> code = fs.readFileSync('voting.sol').toString()
 > solc = require('solc')
 > compiledCode = solc.compile(code)
 ```